rreezN/Social_Artists/content/_index.md

 Now we will look at the modularity of the network, which determines whether there is a significant community structure in the social network of hip hop artists.
 In a random network, it can be expected that there are no local density fluctuations, where there are groups of nodes that have more edges between them than in other places.
 However, these local densities can definitely be expected in a real social network!
-This is simply due to the fact that if two people know each other, they are likely to know more of the same people, just as you and a close friend are more likely to have mutual acquaintances than you are a total stranger.
+This is simply because if two people know each other, they are likely to know more of the same people, just as you and a close friend are more likely to have mutual acquaintances than you are with a total stranger.
 The modularity is thereby a value that tells the strength of the community structures for the network, which then should be compared to a random configuration of the graph to examine whether the modularity is significant.